divipp/lgtk/README.md

 * Use high-level abstractions like lenses
   -- lenses are used but needs documentation
-* Try out an FRP variant which is built on state-based signals instead of time-based signals -- state-base FRP is used but needs documentation
+* Try out an FRP variant which is built on state-based signals instead of time-based signals -- state-base FRP from the lensref package is used but needs documentation

 ## Demo application